HuwMorgan/TNOF/README.md

 Top level program is tnof.pro

-;Name: TNOF
+Name: TNOF

-;
-;Purpose: Time Normalized Optical Flow.
+Purpose: Time Normalized Optical Flow.

-; Implements TNOF method on datacube, method described in https://arxiv.org/abs/2206.09640 ; If you use this method in published work, please cite:
-;   https://arxiv.org/abs/2206.11077 (or paired Astrophysical Journal Letter) ;   https://arxiv.org/abs/2206.09640 (or paired Solar Physics article) ; Method applies the following main steps:
+Implements TNOF method on datacube, method described in https://arxiv.org/abs/2206.09640 If you use this method in published work, please cite: https://arxiv.org/abs/2206.11077 (or paired Astrophysical Journal Letter) https://arxiv.org/abs/2206.09640 (or paired Solar Physics article) Method applies the following main steps:
-;   - image alignment, so removing any residual translation caused by e.g. solar rotation ;   - rebinning.
+   - image alignment, so removing any residual translation caused by e.g. solar rotation
+  - rebinning.
 Recommended for full-resolution AIA/SDO images, IRIS etc.
-;   - time-normalization.
-A processing step based on bandpass filtering and amplitude ;     normalization in the time domain, see papers.
+   - time-normalization.
+A processing step based on bandpass filtering and amplitude normalization in the time domain, see papers.
-;   - A TROUS decomposition, to remove the highest spatial frequencies (noise reduction).
+   - A TROUS decomposition, to remove the highest spatial frequencies (noise reduction).
-;     This step greatly improves the clarity of results.
+     This step greatly improves the clarity of results.
-;   - Modified Lucas-Kanade optical flow algorithm to calculate the dominant velocity field
+   - Modified Lucas-Kanade optical flow algorithm to calculate the dominant velocity field
-;The image alignment step can be slow, but is important.
-On a 1000x1000x600 datacube, it took an hour on ;an iMac 3.7GHz 6-core Intel i5, 32Gb RAM.
-Note this step is applied to the ;non-rebinned (full-resolution) data in order to preserve accuracy.
+The image alignment step can be slow, but is important.
+On a 1000x1000x600 datacube, it took an hour on an iMac 3.7GHz 6-core Intel i5, 32Gb RAM.
+Note this step is applied to the non-rebinned (full-resolution) data in order to preserve accuracy.
-;

 ;Input variables:
 ; DATACUBE_IN: user-supplied datacube of dimensions [spatial,spatial,time] = [x,y,t]
 ; Time steps must be constant (non-varying cadence).
 As a guide, we recommend several hundred